Xgalan/xlsx2sqlite/docs/index.rst

-    primary_key = id         ; declare the name of the primary key unique = Col1            ; declare the columns which will be created with a UNIQUE clause not_null = Col1          ; declare the columns which will be created with a NOT NULL clause

-Optional headers section, add if the row with the header is not the first row of the worksheet:
+    primary_key = id         ; declare the name of the primary key unique = Col1            ; declare the columns which will be created with a UNIQUE clause not_null = Col1          ; declare the columns which will be created with a NOT NULL clause header = 1               ; declare if the row containing the header of the table is not the first

+Optional "exclude" section, use if you don't want to import some section of the ini file, this is useful in example for co-exist with some other configuration file.

 .. code-block:: ini

-    [HEADERS]
-        ; define as name of the worksheet + _header
-        SheetName2_header = 2
-        ; TODO: to be changed with a list of single word equal to number of the row, i.e.:
-        SheetName2 = 2
+    [EXCLUDE]
+        sections = SECTION1,section2,etc. ; use a list of comma-separated values.

 API Reference